madebits/madebits.github.io/blog/2017/2017-05-07-Windows-10-on-virt-manager.md

 # truncate -s 128G win10.raw
 ```

 This command creates [sparse](https://wiki.archlinux.org/index.php/sparse_file) files. `truncate` command can be used to extend the disk size if needed.
 Same effect can be achieved using: `qemu-img create -f raw -o size=128G win10.raw`.
-If wished, you can [switch](https://easyengine.io/tutorials/kvm/convert-qcow2-to-raw-format/) at any time to `qcow2` format.
+You can [switch](https://easyengine.io/tutorials/kvm/convert-qcow2-to-raw-format/) at any time to `qcow2` format.

 ###QEMU Process